 If you are a professional photographer or even an amateur, there are tons of tips to learn about this art of self-expression.
 But before editing, it is key to learn the basics.
 Even the best camera equipment cannot guarantee you the perfect capture.
 The solution?
 Handy photography tips!

-Here is a step by step guide to help you improve your photography.
+Step by step guide to help you improve your photography

 #1 Whip out the User Manual

 That user manual that we so easily discard, has essential information on how to optimize the camera to take better photographs.